 Daniel’s practice focuses on commercial and construction disputes, international arbitration, financial services and public and regulatory law.
-He appears frequently in court and regularly undertakes pleading and advisory work.
+He appears regularly in court and frequently undertakes pleading and advisory work.

-Before joining the Bar, Daniel qualified as a solicitor at Allen & Overy LLP where he gained extensive experience of high-value commercial litigation, typically with a significant international element.
-Daniel has a particular interest in international work, following secondments to Moscow, the International Swaps and Derivatives Association and regularly working across several jurisdictions.
-He brings to the Bar developed transactional knowledge in matters including leveraged and asset finance, derivatives and capital markets.
+Before joining the Bar, Daniel qualified as a solicitor at Allen & Overy where he gained extensive experience of high-value commercial litigation, typically with a significant international element.
+Daniel has a particular interest in international work, following a secondment to Moscow and recent instructions engaging jurisdictions as diverse as Singapore, Monaco, Moldova and Afghanistan.

-Daniel brings considerable knowledge and experience to a range of contentious commercial, construction, engineering and infrastructure projects (in both domestic litigation and international arbitration).
+Daniel brings knowledge and experience to a range of contentious commercial, construction, engineering and infrastructure disputes (in both domestic litigation and international arbitration).

 Recent matters include:

-- Acting (with James Ramsden QC) for an industrial group based in Singapore and the Philippines in relation to a multi-million pound claim arising out of the development of a waste-to-energy facility.
+- Acting (with James Ramsden QC) for an industrial group based in Singapore and the Philippines in a multi-million pound claim arising out of the development of a waste-to-energy facility.

 - Second junior for the claimants in a multi-million pound fraud claim, involving complex multi-jurisdictional transactions (the UK, Netherlands and Moldova) where it is alleged that the UBO was unlawfully deprived of assets valued at hundreds of millions of dollars.